Tarmslitaren/FrosthavenAssistant/README.md

 - Initiative is secret while not originating from your own device in a network.
 It will stop being secret if you do modify it yourself.
 - Some text alignment issues with small texts on small (mobile) screens.
 - Condition Animations do not play when connected.
 - You can connect devices with different versions, but there will be issues.
-PLease update all your devices!
+Please update all your devices!
 - Objectives and Escorts do not update their 'level'/health when monster level is changed.
 Please set the correct monster level before setting a scenario.
 - All Data is added by hand.
 Please Report any error in a ticket on github.